-- Learning Java and its set of libraries will help you in many ways
+Learning Java and its set of libraries gives you greater potential for testing

-Performance: Choosing a language narrows down to what we are trying to achieve with the code.
+Choosing a language narrow down to what we are trying to achieve with the code.
 Performance is not always the parameter, but it is always a basic metric to decide the capability of any technology.
-Code optimization and virtual machine execution make Java more efficient when it comes to performance speed.
+Code optimization and virtual machine execution make Java more efficient when it comes to performance and speed.

 As far as choosing one language is concerned, both have their pros and cons.
 Automation with java is more predictable and reliable due to the language’s static type system, which makes automated refactored.